sdarlington/sdarlington.github.io/content/posts/2008-05-19-where-iphone-went-wrong.md

 These probably sound like very small points but when everything else works so well they stand out.
 I don’t think this is really a fundamental problem.
 It’s just fit-and-finish, that final 10% of software development that takes 90% of the time.

-I am hoping that Apple gets around to fixing it soon — I need this much more than the much-hyped and almost due “enterprise” functionality — but if not then the title of this post allows me two follow up posts entitled “Some More of iPhone’s Greatest Mistakes” and “Who is this iPhone Person Anyway?” ((This is a reference to [Oolon Colluphid](http://en.wikipedia.org/wiki/Minor_characters_from_The_Hitchhiker's_Guide_to_the_Galaxy#Oolon_Colluphid)‘s god-busting trilogy.))
-I am looking forward to *not* having to write them.
+I am hoping that Apple gets around to fixing it soon — I need this much more than the much-hyped and almost due “enterprise” functionality — but if not then the title of this post allows me two follow up posts entitled “Some More of iPhone’s Greatest Mistakes” and “Who is this iPhone Person Anyway?”[^2] I am looking forward to *not* having to write them.
+[^1]: The version with the stylus is, I think, these days known as Windows Mobile Professional.
+There’s also a version for actual phones rather than PDAs with built in phones that works only using a key-pad.
+Maybe I chose the wrong WM device.
+[^2]: This is a reference to [Oolon Colluphid](http://en.wikipedia.org/wiki/Minor_characters_from_The_Hitchhiker's_Guide_to_the_Galaxy#Oolon_Colluphid)‘s god-busting trilogy.